AlgoSecure/iotmap/doc/started.md

 IoTMap database >
 ```

-We can also verify that the import worked correctly by visiting the neo4j webapp hosted at http://localhost:7474
+Verify the import completed successfully with the neo4j webapp: http://localhost:7474.

 ![neo4j imports](images/import-pcaps.PNG)

-We can see that two relationships have been created and prove that the import was successful.
-When we import data from pcaps, only the data link graph is created.
-To model the other graphs we need to use the modelling module.
+Two relationships have been created and prove that the import was successful.
+When importing data from pcaps, IoTmap will only create the data link graph.
+To model the other graphs, use the modelling module.

 ### Graphs modelling

-Now we will model graphs based on the data we previously import.
-We will use the **modelling** module for the rest of this walkthrough
+Now, model graphs based on the data previously imported.
+The remainder of this walkthrough will focus on the **modelling** module.

 ```
 IoTMap database > modelling